-- The BLM issued a Record of Decision on the Lost Creek Plan of Operations in October 2012. - The BLM issued a Record of Decision on the LC East and KM Amendment in March 2019. - The U.S. Nuclear Regulatory Commission (NRC) issued a Source and Byproduct Material License SUA-1598 in August 2011.
-The NRC subsequently performed pre-operational inspections and granted permission to begin mining on August 2, 2013, and permission to operate the yellowcake dryer on October 3, 2013. - The URP issued Source and Byproduct Material License WYSUA-1598 Amendment No. 8 in August 2021. - · In addition to the URP license for LC East, WDEQ has issued several permits including: - o Permit 788, which includes an aquifer exemption for the three Lost Creek HJ mine units and approval to begin injection in MU1, was granted in October 2011.
+- · The BLM issued a Record of Decision on the Lost Creek Plan of Operations in October 2012. - · The BLM issued a Record of Decision on the LC East and KM Amendment in March 2019. - · Application has been made to the BLM for a right-of-way for use of portions of an existing regional road. - · The U.S. Nuclear Regulatory Commission (NRC) issued a Source and Byproduct Material License SUA-1598 in August 2011.
+The NRC subsequently performed pre-operational inspections and granted permission to begin mining on August 2, 2013, and permission to operate the yellowcake dryer on October 3, 2013. - $\cdot \\$ The URP issued Source and Byproduct Material License WYSUA-1598 Amendment No. 8 in August 2021. - In addition to the URP license for LC East, WDEQ has issued several permits including: - o Permit 788, which includes an aquifer exemption for the three Lost Creek HJ mine units and approval to begin injection in MU1, was granted in October 2011.
 A hydrologic package must be submitted for review and approval for each subsequent Mine Unit.
 Approval of the MU2 hydrologic package was granted in 2017. - o Permit 788 was granted after consultation with the Wyoming Game and Fish Department (WGFD) and the U.S. Fish and Wildlife Service (USFWS).
 Special consideration was given to greater sage grouse protection. - o Air Quality Permit CGT-13201 was issued in May 2012.
 In March 2021, the WDEQ-Air Quality Division (AQD) issued a determination that a further permit for LC East was not required.

-Ur-Energy - Lost Creek ISR Uranium Property Technical Report Summary - March 07, 2022
+Ur-Energy - Lost Creek ISR Uranium Property Technical Report Summary - March 4, 2024

-- o Storm Water Discharge Permit WYR103695 was approved in June 2011 and includes the LC East and Lost Creek Projects. - o Class I UIC Permit 09-586, granting permission to install up to five DDWs, was granted in May 2010.
+- o Storm Water Discharge General Permit authorization WYR103695 was approved in June 2011 (renewed in November 2023) and includes the Lost Creek and LC East Projects, - o Class I UIC Permit 09-586, granting permission to install up to five DDWs, was granted in May 2010.
 An aquifer exemption for LC DW #4 was subsequently granted in December 2013.
 The U.S. Environmental Protection Agency (EPA) granted an aquifer exemption for LC DW#3 in October 2014.
 Additional aquifer exemptions may be required if other deep wells are drilled and encounter water quality less than 10,000 mg/l total dissolved solids.
-An aquifer exemption was not required for LC DW #1 since the water contains greater than 10,000 mg/l total dissolved solids. - o Class V UIC Permit 15-081, granting permission to operate two injection wells was issued in June 2016. - The two facility holding ponds were approved by EPA Permit 8P-AR in December 2011 and by State Engineer Permit 13595R in May 2010. - Sweetwater County rezoned the land per Resolution 08-03-ZO-07 in March 2008.
+An aquifer exemption was not required for LC DW #1 since the water contains greater than 10,000 mg/l total dissolved solids. - o Class V UIC Permit 15-081, granting permission to operate two injection wells was issued in June 2016. - The two holding ponds at the facility were approved by EPA Permit 8P-AR in December 2011 and by State Engineer Permit 13595R in May 2010. - · Sweetwater County rezoned the land per Resolution 08-03-ZO-07 in March 2008.
 The county later approved the Development Plan in December 2009.
 Septic Permit 11-082 was issued in April 2011.
 The county has also signed a Road Maintenance Agreement allowing the company to remove snow from local county roads as needed. - · Sweetwater County rezoned the land for LC East per Resolution 21-05-ZO-01 in May 2021.
 No further approval is required with respect to a development plan. - Numerous well installation permits have been applied for and received through the State Engineer's Office.
 Additional permits will be sought as needed. - · Exploration activities on the Adjoining Projects are carried out under Drill Notices issued by the WDEQ and Notices of Operations issued by the BLM.
 These permits are obtained and managed as necessary to continue exploration work.